lixinghe1999/lixinghe.github.io/index.md

   </tr>
 </table>

+## News
+Our paper "SCSV2: Physics-informed Self-Configuration Sensing through Vision and Vibration Context Modeling" will appear at the Third Workshop of Combining Physical and Data-Driven Knowledge in Ubiquitous Computing (CPD 2020) as part of Ubicomp 2020.

 ## Introduction
 Hello, my name is Lixing He, an undergraduate student from UESTC major in Automation.
 I studied at UC Berkeley as exchange student in Spring 2020 and worked with Prof.Shijia Pan from UC Merced.
 Now I am collaborating with Prof. Jun Han from National University of Singapore.